MultiQC Jupyter Notebook Example¶

 !test -d "data" || (wget https://multiqc.info/examples/viralrecon/data.zip && unzip -qq data.zip && rm data.zip)

-in your notebook work directory with a bunch of log files from read processing, assembly, alignment, and variant calling.
+You should now see a folder called data/ in your notebook work directory with a bunch of log files from read processing, assembly, alignment, and variant calling.
 Now let's parse some of those logs.

 %ls data